yarnpkg/rfcs/accepted/0000-importable-scripts.md

 # Drawbacks

 1. Increase binary size.
 However small, there will be a slight increase in the binary size.
 2. There will probably be some additional overhead for people having issues or understanding how to implement the more advanced structures.
 3. More time needed to create documentation.
 4. As the package.json script field will now be used to specify a filename, we need to determine if this will have any effect on other libraries or tools.
 One thing I noted is that VS Code does highlight this field with an 'Incorrect type.
 Expected Object' warning when a filename is specified.
+5. When the file input is used, the scripts cannot be determined statically.
+The scripts must be determined by loading and executing javascript.

 # Alternatives